gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 different to a local GigaDB application whose PostgreSQL database is provided by a custom Docker container.

+You can install Ansible on macOS using [HomeBrew](https://brew.sh) with the command ``brew install ansible``

-#### Ansible setup and configuration
+##### Ansible setup and configuration

-Like Terraform, we keep the Ansible configuration files in environment-specific directories, and we execute Ansible in these directories.
+Like Terraform, we run operate Ansible from the environment specific directories.
 The reasons are exactly the same as for Terraform (Safety, DRY, Cloud account flexibility).

 The main concepts used in Ansible are Hosts, Roles, Tasks and Playbook.